microsoft/msagljs/website/docs/api.md

 ```

 LayerDirectionEnum has values {TB, LR, BT, RL}, where TB means Top-Bottom, and is the default, LR means Left - Right, BT means Bottom - Top, and RL means Right - Left.
-This meaning of the enum comes from [Graphvis's rankdir](https://graphviz.org/docs/attrs/rankdir/).
+This enum comes from [Graphvis's rankdir](https://graphviz.org/docs/attrs/rankdir/).
 To avoid layouts which are too wide for a graph with long node labels the value LR is often used.
 If you use "Edit" button on the graph below and change 'rankdir' to TB then you will get a layout with a wide and low bounding box.

 ```dot edit
 digraph G {